lyzadanger/j5-pomlet/README.md

 #### Tessel 2

 ![Wiring Diagram for LCD/Buttons interface to Pomlet on Tessel 2](assets/tessel-lcd-buttons.png)

+_Note_: Make sure to use a 3.3V LCD

 1. You'll need the `tessel-io` I/O plugin for Johnny-Five: `npm install tessel-io`
 1. Edit `main.js` to use `config-tessel.js`